joseaej/joseaej/README.md

-## Hi there 👋
+## Hello 👋

-## Profile
-A 20-year-old young programmer, educated, professional, and responsible at work.
+My name is jose , I am a 20-year-old young programmer, educated, professional, and responsible at work.
 Capable of working in a team towards shared goals, with a strong ability to solve problems by seeking optimal and efficient solutions.

 ## Skills